wongwil/CIL/README.md

 - To perform the experiment for the DeepGlobe Dataset use the Notebook Experiment-kfold_deepGlobe.ipynb
 - To run the methods, create the augmentation folder with the Experiment-kfold.ipynb Notebook and create the ImageDatasets with the desired parameters accordingly (e.g. use_augmentation=True)
+- Run all cells in the Notebook to create a submission in .csv format